STAT545-UBC/STAT545-UBC-original-website/hw02_explore-gapminder-use-rmarkdown.md

 #### Bring rectangular data in

-Work with the [Gapminder excerpt](http://tiny.cc/gapminder) introduced this week. *If you really, really want to, you can explore a different dataset but get permission from Jenny.*
+Work with the gapminder data excerpt introduced this week. *If you really, really want to, you can explore a different dataset but get permission from Jenny.*

-Import the data with `read.delim()` and with `read.table()`.
-FYI: `read.delim()` is just a wrapper around `read.table()` with specific arguments set to certain values.
-[Read the documentation!](http://www.rdocumentation.org/packages/utils/functions/read.table)
+The excerpt is distributed as an R package from [CRAN](https://cran.r-project.org/web/packages/gapminder/index.html).

-  * Load the Gapminder data with both functions without specifying args other than `file`.
-Do you get the same resulting object in your workspace?
-Use all the ways we've learned to inspect an object to back up your claims with hard facts.
+1. Install the `gapminder` pkg.
-  * If you're not getting the same object, why not?
+2. Load the pkg which makes the `gapminder` object available.
-  * Develop the call to `read.table()` that is equivalent to `read.delim()`, i.e. how do you need to set various arguments and describe this in prose as well.
+3. Read the help docs for `gapminder`.

 #### Smell test the data

-Explore your new data.frame.
+Explore the `gapminder` object:

   * Is it a data.frame, a matrix, a vector, a list?
   * What's its mode, class?